-One of the most natural ways to boost your mood during winter’s dark days is to brighten up rooms with indoor blooms.
-Studies from around the world have shown that flowers promote relaxation and well-being, which feels especially good if you have a touch of the winter blues.
+Shake off winter blues with indoor houseplants that bloom.
+One of the most natural ways to boost your mood during the dark days of winter is to brighten up rooms with indoor blooms.
+Studies show that houseplants, including those with flowers, promote relaxation and well-being.
+And that feels especially good if you have a touch of the winter blahs.

-From elegant orchids to sassy cyclamens, winter-blooming houseplants are guaranteed to bring instant relief, and all are easy to grow.
+From elegant orchids to cheerful kalanchoe (pictured above), winter-blooming houseplants will bring instant color and a tropical feel to your indoor space.
+The choices below are easy to grow.

-1. Orchids.
+- Orchid.
 Choose an orchid that has a bloom spike loaded with buds.
-When kept at normal room temperature, new blossoms will delight you for weeks, and there is no finer flower for formal spaces.
+When kept at normal room temperature, new blossoms will delight you for weeks.
+There is no finer flower for formal spaces.
 Choose orchids that are firmly rooted in their pots.
 Thoroughly drench the roots once a week, draining excess water.
 Allow orchids to become almost dry between waterings.
 When given casual care and allowed to rest between bloom cycles, vigorous orchids will bloom twice a year and live a long life.
+Get to know orchids.

-2. Primroses.
+- Primrose.
 Turn a kitchen windowsill into a spring wildflower garden with perky primroses in cheery colors.
 Primroses are happiest in bright light near a cool window, where they will bloom steadily for six weeks or more.
-Clip off old flowers as they fade to encourage reblooming and keep the plants looking neat.
-Compost the plants when they start to look shabby.
+Clip off old flowers as they fade to encourage reblooming and to keep the plants looking neat and tidy.

-3. Cyclamens.
-Producing shooting-star blossoms for months, many cyclamens have leaves etched with light green or silver.
-The color range is huge, so you can choose a plant that matches your interior decor.
+- Cyclamen.
+Producing shooting star blossoms for months, many cyclamens have leaves etched with light green or silver.
+Their color range is huge, so you can choose a plant that matches your interior decor.
 A cyclamen’s only special need is a steady water supply, so it’s a good idea to keep a small watering can close at hand.
 Clip off old flowers to help the plants push out new buds.
-Compost the plants when they start to look tattered.

-4. Kalanchoe.
-The waxy blossoms hold on the plants for weeks, and new clusters of blooms often form if the old ones are snipped away.
+- Kalanchoe.
+The waxy blossoms hold onto the plants for weeks, and new clusters of blooms often form if the old ones are snipped away.
 These semi-succulents thrive with minimal care, and can be kept for years as winter-blooming houseplants.